SwissDataScienceCenter/renku/docs/docs/10-users/60-compute/60-job/guides/20-submit-a-job.md

 # Submit a job

 When a job launcher is configured and its environment image is ready, anyone who can see the project can **Submit** a job from that launcher.
-Each submission runs your job command in the background.
+Each submission runs the job command in the background.

 ## Before you submit

-Renku may ask you to resolve prerequisites before the job starts — the same kinds of checks that apply when launching a [Session](../../session):
+Renku may ask you to resolve prerequisites before the job starts, which are the same kinds of checks that apply when launching a [Session](../../session):

-- **Code repositories** that Renku cannot access
+- **Code repositories** that Renku cannot access.
-- **Session secrets** that you have not yet provided for the project
+- **Session secrets** that you have not provided for the project yet.
-- **Data connector** credentials
+- **Data connector** credentials.

 See [How to configure a session secret](../../guides/configure-session-secret) for setting up secrets that jobs can use.